alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

 Saving data before terminating your cluster
 -------------------------------------------

-When you've finished working with your Alces Flight Compute cluster, you can select to terminate it in the AWS console.
-This will stop any running instances and wipe the shared storage area before returning the EBS volume back to AWS.
-Before you shutdown your cluster, users must ensure that they store their data safely in a persistent service, using one of the methods described on this page.
+When you've finished working with your Alces Flight Compute cluster, you can select to terminate it in the console for your Cloud service.
+This will stop any running instances and wipe the shared storage area before returning the block storage volumes back to the provider.
+Before you shutdown your cluster, users must ensure that they store their data safely in a persistent service, using one of the methods described in this documentation.
 When you next launch a Flight Compute cluster, you can restore your data from the storage service to begin processing again.